 Elementary FLEX World Languages Exploratory Program (Spanish Special)

 The goal of this program is to emphasize oral use of the Spanish language in everyday childhood experiences and develop language and cultural awareness that emphasizes cross-cultural appreciation and contrast.
-Program Components: Listening, Speaking and Culture.
-By the end of fifth grade, the students will:
+Program Components: Listening, Speaking, and Culture.

-- Respond to simple visual and oral stimuli.
+Respond to simple visual and oral stimuli.

-- Be able to follow simple instructions.
+Be able to follow simple instructions.

-- Become familiar with games and age-appropriate cultural activities including music, visual arts and theater.
+Become familiar with games and age-appropriate cultural activities including music, visual arts, and theater.

-- The goal of the program is to develop student’s listening, speaking, reading and writing skills in the target language and demonstrate cross-cultural attitudes and behaviors in the target language.
+The goal of the program is to develop students’ listening, speaking, reading, and writing skills in the target language and demonstrate cross-cultural attitudes and behaviors in the target language.

-- All High Schools offer World Languages.
+All high schools offer World Languages.
 Languages are offered according to the needs of the community.
-The following languages are offered: American Sign Language, Chinese, French, German, Italian, Japanese, Latin, Portuguese, Spanish and Spanish for Spanish Speakers in levels I and above.
+The following languages are offered: American Sign Language, Chinese, French, German, Italian, Japanese, Latin, Portuguese, Spanish, and Spanish for Spanish Speakers in levels I and above.

-- All High Schools offer Advanced Placement courses.
-AP courses are offered in Chinese, French, Italian, Japanese and Spanish Language and Culture and Spanish Literature.
+All high schools offer Advanced Placement courses.
+AP courses are offered in Chinese, French, Italian, Japanese and Spanish Language, and Culture and Spanish Literature.
 Students obtain college credits if they score 3 and above in the AP exam.
-Some Universities only accept 5 in the AP exam.
+Some universities only accept 5 in the AP exam.

-- Selected High Schools offer International Baccalaurean and Cambridge and dual enrollment.
+Selected high schools offer International Baccalaurean and Cambridge and dual enrollment.

-- Skit - students act from an original play written by the students in the target language.
+Skit - students act from an original play written by the students in the target language.

-- Projects/Posters – students demonstrate their knowledge of the culture of the language they are learning.
+Projects/Posters – students demonstrate their knowledge of the culture of the language they are learning.